SmileyChris/django-includecontents/README.md

   </div>
 </div>
 ```

+Components are always rendered isolated from the parent template, so they should not rely on any context variables from the parent template.

 Which will allow you to use it like this (without the need to load any template library):